Trinity Episcopal Church (Upperville, Virginia): Current church

 The third (and current) church was designed by neo-classicist architect H. Page Cross.
 Planning began in 1951, and construction was completed in 1960.
 The building's exterior and interior are Cross's free adaptations of French medieval churches of the twelfth and thirteenth centuries.

 W. J. Hanback was the stone contractor, and managed a team of local masons.
 Joep Nicolas, of the Netherlands, created the church's stained glass windows.
 German-born American sculptor Heinz Warneke carved the church furniture and modeled the limestone capitals of the columns.
 P. A. Fiebiger, Inc., of New York City, created the nave's iron chandeliers, and the decorative ironwork throughout.
 Joseph Whiteford, of Aeolian-Skinner in Boston, built the pipe organ.

 "Local craftsmen have been largely responsible for the beauty of the new Trinity Church in Upperville, Va.
 The Gothic church is made of Virginia sandstone.
 Each stone, not only of the exterior, but the interior as well, was hand cut by local masons.
 The children’s corner contains a white marble font used by the old Trinity Church for many years.
 The six bells of the Westminster chimes were cast in England and they bear the inscription, 'These bells are dedicated to the men of the countryside who by the skill of their hands have built this church.
 1955-1960'."

 NRHP

 The National Register of Historic Places approved the boundaries of Upperville Historic District in 1972.
 “The original nomination lacked a comprehensive inventory of properties within the district,” and limited their period of historical significance to (1780-1899).
 In her 2021 update of the nomination, architectural historian Julie V. Langan proposed that Upperville Historic District's period of historical significance be expanded to (1780-1960).
-She also proposed the inclusion of African-American churches and segregated schools that had not been listed in the 1972 NRHP nomination.
+She also proposed the inclusion of local African-American churches and segregated schools that had not been listed in the 1972 NRHP nomination.

 Langan's description of the church property from her 2021 NRHP nomination:

 Pearn House (c.1951), built as the Rectory, it now houses the church offices.